david-cortes/outliertree/README.md

 (i.e. it's saying that the this person paid too much for the kind of accomodation he had)

 _Note that it can also produce other types of conditions such as 'between' (for numeric intervals) or 'in' (for categorical subsets)_

+# How it works

+Will try to fit decision trees that try to "predict" values for each column based on the values of each other column.
+Along the way, each time a split is evaluated, it will take the observations that fall into each branch as a homogeneous cluster in which it will search for outliers in the 1-d distribution of the column being predicted.
+Outliers are determined according to confidence intervals on this 1-d distribution, and need to have a large gap with respect to the next observation in sorted order to be flagged as outliers.
+Since outliers are searched for in a decision tree branch, it will know the conditions that make it a rare observation compared to others that meet the same conditions, and the conditions will always be correlated with the target variable (as it's being predicted from them).

+As such, it will only be able to detect outliers that can be described through a decision tree logic, and unlike other methods such as [Isolation Forests](https://github.com/david-cortes/isotree), will not be able to assign an outlier score to each observation, nor to detect outliers that are just overall rare, but will always provide a human-readable justification when it flags an outlier.

+Procedure is described in more detail in [Explainable outlier detection through decision tree conditioning](http://arxiv.org/abs/2001.00636).

 # Installation